OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **PBS**
         Portable Batch System (PBS) is a queueing system.
 Jobs are submitted to the queue that reflects the resources needed, and a scheduler decides which ones to run when nodes become available.
-These decisions are made on the basis of length of run, how long a job has been waiting, and fair sharing of resources among different users.
+These de cisions are made on the basis of length of run, how long a job has been waiting, and fair sharing of resources among different users.